dedickinson/community/tutorials/deploy-dependency-track/index.md

 Next, we create a private GKE cluster.
 The code below creates a private cluster, but the Kubernetes control plane is available on a public endpoint.
-This will allow you, for the purposes of this tutorial, to access the cluster with `kubectl` from you PC or through Cloud Shell.
+This will allow you, for the purposes of this tutorial, to access the cluster with `kubectl` from Cloud Shell.
 In a production environment you'll likely seek to limit access to the control plane.
-Review
-[Access to cluster endpoints](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept#overview) for further details.
+Review [Access to cluster endpoints](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept#overview) for further details.